How to Get a UPS Refund for Late Delivery

 Exceptions to the UPS Service Guarantee

-As will most money-back policies, some exceptions are not covered.
-UPS won’t cover shipping delays caused by circumstances out of their control, like a sender error.
+As with most money-back policies, some exceptions are not covered.
+The UPS Service Guarantee for late delivery only applies to certain services, and UPS won’t cover shipping delays caused by circumstances out of their control, like a sender error.
 Some exceptions that UPS does not cover include:

 • Incorrect address or insufficient documentation